If you’re considering moving to Belgium, find out why multicultural Belgium is the perfect backdrop for moving abroad.

 The Belgian lifestyle

-Still, a combination of high living standards and great international communities, schools and other organisations, plus an excellent array of choices for dining, entertainment and travel, means that Belgium more than holds its own against other major expat destinations.
+Still, a combination of high living standards and great international communities, schools, and other organizations, plus an excellent array of choices for dining, entertainment and travel, means that Belgium more than holds its own against other major expat destinations.
 With Expatica.com, you can be equipped to take full advantage of the many opportunities Belgium has to offer.

 Top 10 facts about Belgium